leopoldek/Screen-Space-Decals/README.md

 # Screen-Space-Decals
 Realtime screen-space decals for Godot 3.x

+## Animated Decals

+Eventually I may add built-in support for animations but for now you have two ways of doing it:

+ - Update the decal with a new texture each frame.
+ - Put all the texture frames in one texture and animate the uv to point to the correct texture.

 ## Known Limitations

  - If the camera is inside the decal bounding box, the decal will not render.
  - The decal will render from behind as well.
 (I may fix this at some point)
+ - The decal doesn't actually interact with light, instead it gets the luminosity of the background and does its best to blend in.
+In practice I haven't had any problems with this yet.
+If you don't need/want lighting you can turn it off.